averkinderen/uptec.github.io/_posts/2024-01-21-auth-series-5-call-protected-api-by-azure-ad-microsoft-entra-id-via-web-app-authorization-code-flow.md

 ![2024 01 18 22H05 53](/assets/images/auth-series-5/2024-01-18_22h05_53.png)

-We also customize default authentication controller in above code.
+We also customized the default authentication controller in above code.
 Now, let's create AuthController and put the code as below.

 **AuthController.cs**